Grace Ottley1

 Last Edited=30 Apr 2006

-Sir William Crisp Hood Burnaby, 3rd Bt. was born circa 1788.1 He was the son of Captain Sir William Chaloner Burnaby, 2nd Bt. and Elizabeth Molyneux.1 He married Eleanor (?) on 2 May 1818.1 He died on 1 August 1853 at Bermuda, without issue.1
+Sir William Crisp Hood Burnaby, 3rd Bt. was born circa 1788.1 He was the son of Captain Sir William Chaloner Burnaby, 2nd Bt. and Elizabeth Molyneux.1 He married Eleanor (?) on 2 May 1818.1 He died on 1 August 1853 at BermudaG, without issue.1

-Sir William Crisp Hood Burnaby, 3rd Bt. succeeded to the title of 3rd Baronet Burnaby [G.B., 1767] on 19 February 1794.1 He was educated at Royal Naval Academy, Gosport, Hampshire, England.1 He was commissioned in 1806, in the service of the Royal Navy.1 He gained the rank of Commander in 1814.1 He was commander of the H.M.S.
-Ardent, a prison ship between 1814 and 1816 at Bermuda.1
+He succeeded as the 3rd Baronet Burnaby [G.B., 1767] on 19 February 1794.1 He was educated at Royal Naval Academy, Gosport, Hampshire, EnglandG.1 He was commissioned in 1806, in the service of the Royal Navy.1 He gained the rank of Commander in 1814.1 He was commander of the H.M.S.
+Ardent, a prison ship between 1814 and 1816 at BermudaG.1

 Citations